craigmckeachie/handsonreact.com/docs/labs/ts/T3-MoreTestingComponents.md

        );
      });
    });

    ```

-   > `<MemoryRouter>` - a `<Router>` that keeps the history of your "URL" in memory (does not read or write to the address bar).
+> `<MemoryRouter>` - is a `<Router>` that keeps the history of your "URL" in memory (does not read or write to the address bar).
 Useful in tests and non-browser environments like React Native.

 1. Verify the initial test now passes.
    ```shell